 CE: Great. take care.

-Still Green: everything would be different after that summer.
+The cast of Still Green: everything would be different after that summer.